jmarshall7/ThreatHunt-Technique-Pages/T1008 - Fallback Channels.md

 ---

 ## HUNTER NOTES
-* Analyze network data for uncommon data flows (e.g., a client sending significantly more data than it receives from a server).
-Processes utilizing the network that do not normally have network communication or have never been seen before are suspicious.
-Analyze packet contents to detect communications that do not follow the expected protocol behavior for the port that is being used.
+* Analyze network data for unusual amounts of data to/from endpoints.
+* Processes making network connections that do not normally have network communication or have never been seen before.
+* Analyze packet contents to detect communications that do not follow the expected protocol behavior for the port that is     being used.
 ---

 ## RECOMMENDED HUNTING TECHNIQUES